 \subsection{Other Supported Functions}

-Based on the above designs, LibFewShot has been able to support multiple advanced functions, including \textit{multi-episodes}, \textit{multi-GPUs}, \textit{different-ways \& shots} and \textit{different data augmentations} for all re-implemented FSL methods.
+Based on the above designs, LibFewShot can already support multiple advanced functions, including \textit{multi-episodes}, \textit{multi-GPUs}, \textit{different-ways $\&$ shots} and \textit{different data augmentations} for all re-implemented FSL methods.
 Multi-episodes and multi-GPUs mean that LibFewShot supports multi-task episodic training and multi-GPUs training for each method, respectively.
-Different-ways \& shots indicates that LibFewShot supports different numbers of ways and shots in the training and evaluation phases.
-Different data augmentations means that LibFewShot can support using more flexible data augmentation for the support set and query set.
+Different-ways $\&$ shots indicate that LibFewShot supports different numbers of ways and shots in the training and evaluation phases.
+Different data augmentations mean that LibFewShot can support using more flexible data augmentation for the support set and query set.
 An overview of the comparison between LibFewShot and other FSL methods is shown in Table~\ref{tab:functions}.